1926 Auckland Rugby League season: Round 8

+The scoring between Ponsonby and Devonport was dominated by New Zealand internationals from the past, present and future.
+Ivan Littlewood scored for Ponsonby along with Frank Delgrosso.
+Tim Peckham was their third try scorer, with Leonard Riley gaining their other try.
+Riley did not represent New Zealand but his younger brother Brian Riley did in 1932.
+For Devonport New Zealand representatives Lyall Stewart, Len Scott, and Jim O'Brien scored tries, with Bert Laing converting 2.
+In Richmond's game with Grafton Jim Parkes (Richmond) was tripped by George Rayner as he ran down the side line and referee Percy Rogers sent him off.

 Round 9

-Johnson was ordered off early in the match for Grafton against Marist.
+Ponsonby and City met for the 50th time in the senior team history.
+Following the 11-8 win to City the record stood at 28 wins to them, 20 to Ponsonby, and 2 draws.
+Marist hooker Jim Johnson was ordered off early in the second half of their match against Grafton.

 Round 10

 Clarrie Polson, Newton's New Zealand representative was leaving at this point in the season to go and live in Wellington.
-Eric Grey came out of retirement to play for Ponsonby.
-In his first game since 1924 he scored a try and kicked a drop goal in their win over Newton.
+Eric Grey scored a try and kicked a drop goal in their win over Newton.
+He had retired in 1924 but returned to the Ponsonby side a week prior in round 9.

 Round 11

+Several teams were considerably weakened by the absence of their New Zealand representatives who had departed for their tour of England.
 L Taylor transferred from the Whitiora rugby league club in Hamilton and scored a try and kicked 6 goals on debut for Richmond and went on to become the second highest point scorer in senior competition from just 6 games.

 Round 12

 Newton only had 10 players for the entirety of their match with Marist but still made a game of it only losing 15–11.
+They played with just 3 forwards for the duration and managed to lead 11-10 at halftime through 2 tries to Bert Little at centre, and another to M Herewini.
+Marist were "lethargic" before doing enough in the second half to win the game.